 - If you’re specifically looking for northern lights locations, this post will give you some ideas

-- One location we missed along the south coast was the famous DC-10 plane wreckage.
+- One location not on this list is the famous DC-3 plane wreckage.
 If that’s on your list, check out this detailed post on how to get there.

 - We travelled with Iceland Travel – check out their website for tour options and prices